joagre/ratatoskr/ideas/r.md

 `bool` : A boolean value

-`int` : A signed integer value.
-On a 64-bits machine integers are handled naively if they fit within 61 bits, and if not they are transparently represented as arbitrary-precision bignums.
-On a 32-bits machine they must fit within 29 bits etc.
+`int` : On a 64-bit machine, a signed integer values is handled natively if it fit within 61 bits.
+If it exceed this limit, it is transparently represented as an arbitrary-precision bignum.
+Similarly, on a 32-bit machine, an integer must fit within 29 bits, and so on, adapting to the architecture's capabilities.

-`float` :  A floating point value.
-On a 64-bits machine floats are must fit fit within 61 bits.
-On a 32-bits machine they must within 29 bits etc.
+`float` : A floating-point value in Satie must conform to the machine's bit capacity.
+On a 64-bit machine, floats must fit within 61 bits, while on a 32-bit machine, they must fit within 29 bits, and so on, aligning with the specific architecture.

 `char` : A 32-bits Unicode code point value